-The current era of soccer is dominated by two giants: Real Madrid’s Cristiano Ronaldo and Barcelona’s Lionel Messi.
-The two nemeses have scooped every individual award over the past decade, and despite their advanced ages (33 and 30, respectively), they show no signs of slowing down.
-As there can be only one, which of them is it?
-The phenomenal Portuguese Ronaldo or the one-team man Lionel Messi?
+The current era of soccer is dominated by two giants: Portuguese legend Cristiano Ronaldo, the current captain of Saudi Arabia’s Al-Nassr FC and formerly of Man UTD, Juventus and Real Madrid, and Argentinian phenom Lionel Messi, formerly of FC Barcelona and Paris Saint-German and who recently announced his decision to join America’s Inter Miami.
+The two nemeses have scooped almost every individual award throughout the past two decades, and despite their advanced ages (38 and about-to-turn 36, respectively, as of 2023), they show no signs of slowing down.
+Each of their performances in the 2022 Fifa World Cup, especially Messi, who’s team won the finals, confirms that they are still in their prime.
+However, as there can be only one, which of them is the best?
+The legendary Ronaldo or the one-team man Messi?

 Here are three arguments for each side:

-Both Ronaldo and Messi have impressive stats, but a closer look at them proves Messi make decisions better and, more importantly, brings greater value to his team.
-Using a framework that was originally developed for baseball, The Economist rated Messi and Ronaldo goals based on their context and importance.
-These stats, called Expected Points Added (EPA), rate goals by their added win probability.
-Meaning, a winning goal in the last minute of the game is rated higher than the fourth goal scored in a 4-0 win.
-Messi’s EPA stands at 59.5 while Ronaldo’s is 50.4.
+Both Ronaldo and Messi have impressive stats, but a closer look at them proves Messi makes better decisions and, more importantly, brings greater value to his team.
+Using a framework that was originally developed for baseball, The Economist once rated Messi’s and Ronaldo’s goals based on their context and importance.
+Over the years, Messi has continually managed to outscore Ronaldo in the last minutes of the game, otherwise known as injury-time goals.

 Moreover, Messi makes better decisions.
 Using a complex algorithm, a company called GoodCall values a player’s decision-making and Efficiency Per Match (EPM).
 This entails valuing each pass, shot, chance created or a dribble made by players, and then rating the player’s decision-making and efficiency.
-Messi’s EPM is 238, and he makes good decisions 0.63% of the time.
-Ronaldo’s EPM is 118 and his decision making rate stands only on 0.43%.
+Messi’s EPM and decision-making rate have been higher than Ronaldo’s, over time.

 Messi is a better team player